nadineloepfe/mirrornode-transactionsize-check/README.md

 1) Clone this repository.

-2) Rename .env.sample to .env and add the Hedera account ID as well as the chosen environment (testnet, mainnet..):
+2) Rename .env.sample to .env and add the Hedera account ID as well as the chosen environment (testnet, mainnet..) & Validationcloud endpoint:

 ```
 ACCOUNT_ID=0.0.xxxxxxx
 ENVIRONMENT=testnet
+VALIDATIONCLOUD_ENDPOINT=Ysdbgrwrwy...
 ```

 3) Replace 0.0.xxxxxxx with your Hedera account ID.